• Float On all about us

 How long have you been in business?

-Float On first opened it's doors October 17, 2010.
+Float On first opened its doors October 17, 2010.

 Can I float if I'm menstruating?